WormieCorp/generator-cake-addin/CONTRIBUTING.md

 The **header** is mandatary and the **scope** of the header is optional.

-Any line of the commit message cannat be longer than 100 characters!
+Any line of the commit message cannot be longer than 100 characters!
 This allows the message to be easier to read on GitHub as well as in various git tools.